robnadin/NoAVLS/README.md

 NoAVLS is a plugin that will permanantly disable AVLS on AVLS-Forced vitas

 AVLS will still be checked in settings however it will not limit volume.
+Volume may be set to 21 at boot, however AVLS should be disabled.

 # Installation
 Place noavls.skprx into ux0:tai (or ur0:tai)